 You should call triple zero (000) if:

-- you have just witnessed a serious accident or crime.
+- you have just witnessed a serious accident or crime

-Do you need an ambulance?
+When do I need an ambulance?

 - chest pain or chest tightness

-- breathing difficulties
+- breathing problems

 - uncontrollable bleeding